krprzenioslo/Hystrixwiki2/How-it-Works.md

 * Eliminates duplicate thread executions.

-Since the request cache sits in front of the [run()](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html#run\(\)) method invocation, Hystrix can de-dupe calls before they result in thread execution.
+Since the request cache sits in front of the `construct()` or `run()` method invocation, Hystrix can de-dupe calls before they result in thread execution.

-If Hystrix didn&#8217;t implement the request cache functionality then each command would need to implement it themselves inside the `run` method, which would put it after a thread is queued and executed.
+If Hystrix didn&#8217;t implement the request cache functionality then each command would need to implement it themselves inside the `construct` or `run` method, which would put it after a thread is queued and executed.